rednafi/digressions/_posts/python/2020-03-12-python-dataclasses.md

 ## Dataclasses

-Let's see how dataclasses can help to improve this situation.
-Dataclasses were introduced to python in version 3.7.
+Let's see how data classes can help to improve this situation.
+Data classes were introduced to python in version 3.7.
 Basically they can be regarded as code generators that reduce the amount of boilerplate you need to write while generating generic classes.
 Rewriting the above class using `dataclass` will look like this:

 ```python